Ryshackleton/d3_maptime_III/README.md

 ### Export the finished product!

-1. Just click the `Export` button in the top right, select ` and save your file!
+1. Just click the `Export` button in the top right, select `TopoJSON` and save your file!

 ![Export TopoJSON](images/ExportTopojson.png)